Mk1806/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8 - A script that sets permissionto the file hello to other user only.
 9 - A script that sets the mode of the file hello.
-10 - A script that sets the mode of the file hello the same to olleh mode
+10 - A script that sets the mode of the file hello the same to olleh mode 11 - A script that adds execute permission to all subdirectories of the current directory for everyone.